 Deep Dive: Why I Keep Trying

 Believe me, I've seriously considered giving up a number of times.
-The closest I came was about six months ago, when I'd hit a really low spot and someone expressed an interest in buying the property, complete with half-finished house.
-Had they followed through with a genuine offer, my story might have abruptly ended then and there.
+The closest I came was around spring 2017, when I'd hit a really low spot and someone expressed an interest in buying the property, complete with the half-finished house.
+Had they followed through with a genuine offer, my story might have abruptly ended right then and there.
 But here I am—still—living in eternal hope of a turnaround and a chance to finish my dream.
 Why do I keep struggling?

 I'm also a tree-hugging nature-lover, and I'm doing my best to make this a sanctuary for wildlife as much as for me and my cats.

 3. It feels ultimately worthwhile.
-It's difficult to articulate, but I have a sense deep in my bones that it will be more than worth the effort, with unanticipated rewards awaiting me.
+It's difficult to articulate, but I have a sense deep in my bones that, once it's finished, it will be more than worth the effort, as difficult as it's been, with unanticipated rewards awaiting me.
 I've no clue what these may look like, but the thought helps keep me going—that, and being so close to my goal.
-I'll sit here for hours and pretend it's done.
+I'll sit here for hours and pretend it's done:

 More Deep Dives